syncfusion-content/flutter-docs/Flutter/calendar/month-view.md

 ![Blackout dates](images/monthview/blackout-dates.png)

 ## Hide leading and trailing dates
-You can hide the previous and next month dates of a calendar month view by using the ‘showLeadingAndTrailingDates’ property in the ‘MonthViewSettings’ of the calendar.
+You can hide the previous and next month dates of a calendar month view by using the [showLeadingAndTrailingDates](https://pub.dev/documentation/syncfusion_flutter_calendar/latest/calendar/MonthViewSettings/showTrailingAndLeadingDates.html) property in the `MonthViewSettings` of the calendar.

 {% tabs %}
 {% highlight Dart %}